-Plant Family Guides: Lilium - Lilies Plant-Family Guides
+Plant Family Guides: Lilium---Lilies Guides

 Known as the most flamboyant personalities within the world of lilies, they are characterized by their immense flowers, intense fragrance and rich colors.
 Exotic-looking, these Oriental hybrids are derived from species native to Japan.
 Blooming over a long period of time, from mid to late summer and even into fall for some varieties, their flowers are usually large and open, outward facing or pendant with striking patterns of spots.
 Most Oriental Lilies are in shades of white, pink and red, some with pretty yellow bands on their petals.
 Not as easy to grow as the Asiatic Lilies or Trumpet Lilies, they are still worth a try, just for the pleasure of possessing a magnificent plant in your own garden!
 Oriental Lilies prefer humus rich soil that is acidic.
 Give them plenty of water and mulch for a cool root run.

 When it comes to fragrance, Lilies have few rivals.
 Their exquisite and lovely perfume combined with the dazzling beauty of their flowers are enough to transport you to tropical climes or lift your spirit when passing by.

 Tiger Lily: A Bold and Beautiful Garden Addition

 Light up your garden!
 Tiger Lilies command our attention with their bright and showy, orange-colored flowers covered with black or deep crimson spots